Chesapeake and Ohio 2716

-The Chesapeake and Ohio Railway No. 2716 is a class "K-4" 2-8-4 "Kanawha" (Berkshire) type steam locomotive built in 1943 by the American Locomotive Company (ALCO) for the Chesapeake and Ohio Railway (C&O).
+Chesapeake and Ohio Railway 2716 is a preserved K-4 class "Berkshire" type steam locomotive, built in 1943 by the American Locomotive Company (ALCO) for the Chesapeake and Ohio Railway (C&O).
 While most railroads referred to these 2-8-4 type locomotives as Berkshires, the C&O referred to them as Kanawhas after the Kanawha River, which flows through West Virginia.
 Used as a dual service locomotive, No. 2716 and its classmates served the C&O in a variety of duties until being retired from revenue service in 1956.

 Donated to the Kentucky Railway Museum of New Haven, Kentucky in 1959, No. 2716 has been restored to operation in excursion service twice since its retirement from the C&O, first in 1981 for the Southern Railway's steam program until 1982, and again in 1996 for a few brief excursions for the Fort Wayne Railroad Historical Society (FWRHS) in New Haven, Indiana.
 The locomotive is undergoing an extensive rebuild to operating condition for a third excursion career, under lease by the Kentucky Steam Heritage Corporation.

 History

 Revenue service and first retirement

 No. 2716 was the seventeenth member of 90 class "K-4" Kanawhas built for the C&O by the American Locomotive Company (ALCO) and the Lima Locomotive Works (LLW) between 1943 and 1947.
 These locomotives were used to haul heavy freight trains, as well as fast passenger trains.
 After only thirteen years in revenue service, the C&O retired No. 2716 in 1956 in light of dieselization.
 The C&O sold the majority of their Kanawhas for scrap, save for thirteen locomotives, including No. 2716.

-In May 1959, the locomotive was donated to the Kentucky Railway Museum (KRM) in New Haven, Kentucky, where it sat on display.
-Twenty years later, the Clinchfield Railroad leased No. 2716 for their steam program.
-However, as the locomotive was being taken apart for restoration, the Clinchfield steam program was cancelled due to its parent company's, the Seaboard Coast Line Industries ouster of the Clinchfield Railroad General Manager Thomas D. Moore Jr. for participating in a scandal of misappropriated money, the end result being the return of the disassembled No. 2716 to the KRM.
+In May 1959, the locomotive was donated to the Kentucky Railway Museum (KRM) in New Haven, Kentucky, where it was left on display.

+Clinchfield restoration attempt

+By early 1979, the Clinchfield Railroad (CRR) operated a steam excursion program under the leadership of general manager Thomas D. Moore Jr., using 4-6-0 No. 1, but as per request of their parent company, the Family Lines, the CRR began searching for a larger steam locomotive to expand the program.
+The railroad subsequently reached an agreement with the KRM to lease and operate No. 2716, and in March 1979, the locomotive was towed to Marion, North Carolina to be operationally restored.

+In May, as No. 2716 was being disassembled, crews encountered multiple mechanical problems inside the boiler.
+Later that same month, the Family Lines cancelled the Clinchfield steam program and No. 2716's restoration, when Thomas Moore was forced to resign for participating in a scandal to defraud the CRR.
+In late 1979, the CRR returned the partially-disassembled No. 2716 to the KRM, and they paid the museum some compensation cash for not reassembling the locomotive.